 As we move to a more distributed environment where the network becomes software-defined and dynamic, the packet-centric control over the network becomes too granular and low level to allow effective control of the entire network.
 In this context, the control point shifts from controlling packets to controlling the entire end-to-end service.
 Orchestration provides that high order control point and thus brings immense value to the business, in terms of automation and agility, much higher up the stack than the traditional network services.

-Another point that is leading to the strategic importance of orchestration in the overall digital transformation path is understanding the role that automation plays in delivering new value-added services faster.
+Another point that is leading to the strategic importance of orchestration in the overall digital transformation path is understanding the role that cloud automation solutions play in delivering new value-added services faster.
 The reason AWS grew so rapidly is because they were able to launch many new value-added services quickly.
 They wouldn’t be able to do that without a good, flexible automation engine behind their entire operation, and this is another area where orchestration becomes critical to the overall digital transformation journey.

 Continuous disruption will intensify with the growing adoption of open source and cloud